 3.4 Clause 4 of the Bill inserts a new Part 1A into Chapter 2 of the principal Act.
 This new Part 1A sets out the process to be followed by the Auditor-General when taking remedial action.
-It further provides that where a material irregularity resulted in a financial loss to the State, and the accounting officer or accounting authority failed to implement the recommendations contained in an audit report, the remedial action taken by the Auditor-General must include a directive to the accounting officer or accounting officer or accounting authority has failed to implement the remedial action, clause 4 provides that the Auditor-General must issue a certificate of debt to the accounting officer or accounting authority to repay the amount specified in the certificate.
+It further provides that where a material irregularity resulted in a financial loss to the State, and the accounting officer or accounting authority failed to implement the recommendations contained in an audit report, the remedial action taken by the Auditor-General must include a directive to the accounting officer or accounting authority to recover the loss from the responsible person.
+Where the accounting officer or accounting authority has failed to implement the remedial action, clause 4 provides that the Auditor-General must issue a certificate of debt to the accounting officer or accounting authority to repay the amount specified in the certificate.
 A copy of the certificate must be submitted to the executive authority to collect the amount specified from the accounting officer or accounting authority in terms of the debt recovery process applicable to the executive authority.